top of page

 When the chatting session ended, the adults moved to the next room.

 After a while, something like a "training session" began, and I was called into the room as well.
-As I entered, all the adults sitting on cushions smiled warmly at me.
+As I entered, all the adults sitting on the cushions smiled warmly at me.
 They were generally cheerful and nice people.

 Since I hadn't received any explanation, I had no idea what was going on.
 I just placed a cushion in front of the teacher as directed and sat down.

 "You can sit however you like.
-Just make yourself comfortable," said the kind lady teacher with a smile.
+Just make yourself comfortable," said the kind teacher with a smile.

 "Okay then, let's begin," she said cheerfully.

-The first thing we did, from what I remember, was probably:
+The first thing we did, from what I remember, was

 (10.31.2016)